davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 (([Revenue Won]+[Revenue In Pipeline]))/ [Rev Goal]
 ```
-- **DAX Explanation (Generated):** This DAX code snippet calculates a measure called 'Forecast %', which represents the percentage of revenue that is expected to be achieved compared to a predefined revenue goal.
-Here’s a breakdown of what each part of the expression does:
+- **DAX Explanation (Generated):** This DAX code snippet calculates the percentage of revenue achieved compared to a set revenue goal.
+Here's a breakdown of what each part does:

-1. **Revenue Won**: This is the total revenue that has already been successfully secured or closed.
-It represents the sales that have been finalized.
+1. **Revenue Won**: This represents the actual revenue that has been successfully earned or completed.
+It reflects sales that have been finalized.

-2. **Revenue In Pipeline**: This refers to the revenue that is currently in the sales pipeline but has not yet been finalized.
-This includes potential sales that are expected to close in the future.
+2. **Revenue In Pipeline**: This refers to the potential revenue that is expected to be earned from deals that are currently in progress but have not yet been finalized.
+It includes opportunities that are likely to close in the future.

-3. **Revenue Goal**: This is the target revenue that the business aims to achieve within a specific period.
+3. **Rev Goal**: This is the target revenue that the business aims to achieve within a specific period.

-### What the Calculation Achieves:
+### What the DAX Expression Does:

-- **Total Expected Revenue**: The expression first adds together the revenue that has already been won and the revenue that is still in the pipeline.
-This gives a total expected revenue figure.
+- **Adds Revenue Won and Revenue In Pipeline**: The expression first combines the revenue that has already been earned (Revenue Won) with the revenue that is expected from ongoing deals (Revenue In Pipeline).
+This gives a total of both confirmed and potential revenue.

+- **Divides by Rev Goal**: It then divides this total revenue (both won and in pipeline) by the revenue goal (Rev Goal).

-- **Percentage of Goal**: Then, this total expected revenue is divided by the revenue goal.
-This division calculates what percentage of the revenue goal has been achieved or is expected to be achieved based on current sales performance.
+- **Calculates a Percentage**: The result of this division is a percentage that indicates how much of the revenue goal has been achieved when considering both completed sales and expected future sales.

 ### In Summary:

-The 'Forecast %' measure provides a clear view of how close the business is to reaching its revenue target by combining both secured and potential revenue.
-A higher percentage indicates that the business is on track to meet or exceed its revenue goal, while a lower percentage suggests that there may be a shortfall.
-This measure is useful for sales teams and management to assess performance and make informed decisions.
+This measure, 'Forecast %', provides a clear view of how close the business is to reaching its revenue target by taking into account both actual sales and potential future sales.
+It helps stakeholders understand performance against goals and can guide decision-making regarding sales strategies and resource allocation.

 **`Forecast by Win/Loss Ratio`**